charliecalvert/CloudNotes/Assignments/React/ReactReduxBasics.md

 });
 ```

 We name the action by giving it a **type**.
-And in this case, we have optionally included some data that will be used a **reducer** when it rebuilds state.
+And in this case, we have optionally included some data that will be used in a **reducer** when it rebuilds state.

 ## Store state

 Redux maintains your application's **state** in something called a **store**.

 ```javascript
 import {createStore} from 'redux';